zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 We notice that the <i>.json</i> file extension takes precedence over <i>.ts</i> and so <i>myModule.json</i> will be imported and not <i>myModule.ts</i>.

-In order to avoid time eating bugs, it is recommended that within a flat directory, each file with a valid node module extension has a unique filename.
+To avoid time eating bugs, it is recommended that within a flat directory, each file with a valid node module extension has a unique filename.

 ### Utility Types

 <!-- Sometimes we end up in a situation where we want to use a specific modification of a type.
 For example consider using a general listing page for data that has some non-sensitive and some  sensitive data.
 In a common listing page we might want to be sure that no sensitive data is being used or shown so we might only <i>pick</i> the fields of a type we allow to be used in that situation.
 For that we use the utility type [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk). -->
 Sometimes we might want to use a specific modification of a type.
-For example, consider a page for listing some data, some of which is sensitive and some of which is non-sensitive.
+Consider a page for listing some data, some of which is sensitive, and some of which is non-sensitive.
 We might want to be sure that no sensitive data is used or displayed.
 We could <i>pick</i> the fields of a type we allow to be used to enforce this.
 We can do that by using the utility type [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk).

-In our project we should consider that Ilari might want to create a listing of all his diary entries <i>excluding</i> the comment field, since during a very scary flight he might end up writing something he wouldn't necessarily want to show anyone else.
+In our project, we should consider that Ilari might want to create a listing of all his diary entries <i>excluding</i> the comment field.
+During a terrifying flight, he might end up writing something he wouldn't necessarily want to show anyone else.

 <!-- The [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) utility type allows us to choose what fields of a type we want to use of an existing type.
 Pick can be used to construct a completely new type or just in time when informing a function what it should return.
 Utility types are special kinds of type tools, but they are used exactly as regular types. -->
 The [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) utility type allows us to choose which fields of an existing type we want to use.
-Pick can be used to either construct a completely new type, or to inform a function what it should return on runtime.
+The pick can be used to either construct an entirely new type or to inform a function of what it should return on runtime.
-Utility types are a special kinds of type tools, but they can be used just like regular types.
+Utility types are special kinds of type tools, but they can be used just like regular types.

 <!-- In our case, in order to create this kind of "narrowed" version of the <i>DiaryEntry</i> type we could just use the Pick in the function declaration: -->
 In our case, in order to create a "censored" version of the  <i>DiaryEntry</i> for public displays, we can use Pick in the function declaration: